Gbolahanomotosho/Telegram-botnet/README.md

   * 💀 Telegram c2 | Uses Telegram as cnc server
   * 🔕 Telegram notification | Gets a new notification whenever a machine has been infected with the botnet including the victim system info, system name, date and time it was infected, system ip address
   * 🐍 Mass bots/zombies | Can infect mass bots/zombies up to millions of computers
-  * 🚀 Mass ddos attack | Launch a mass scale ddos attack if infect up to 700 to 800 computer you use the 800 online bots/zombies to shut down a big russian government servers in minutes
+  * 🚀 Large scale ddos attack | Launch a large scale scale ddos attack if you infect up to 700 to 800 computer you use the 800 online bots/zombies to shut down a big russian government servers in minutes
   * 🌊 Flooding attack | Use /Flood command to launch ddos attack
   * 🌟 4 proxy type | Uses 4 different proxy types (http, https, sock4, sock5)
   * 🔥 WAF bypass | Bypass traditional firewall by using request forgery headers with CRLF \r\n character